 See the best coffee maker with a thermal carafe here!

 So which filtration pitcher is the best?

-After reviewing several water filter pitchers and comparing the cost of the replacement filters, the actual filtration system, the quality of the pitcher and its design, I would have to say that the Aquagear Water Filtration Pitcher from Amazon is definitely the best for filtering well water.
+After reviewing several water filter pitchers and comparing the cost of the replacement filters, the actual filtration system, the quality of the pitcher and its design, I would have to say that the Seychelle pH2O Alkaline Water Filter Pitcher is definitely the best for filtering well water.

-Small, compact and easy to replace, the Aquagear filter is definitely one of the top filters on the market.
+Small, compact and easy to replace, the Seychelle filter is definitely one of the top filters on the market.
 While some have complained about a slow flow rate, the function of filtering ensures the water is extremely well filtered.

 It is capable of removing heavy metals like aluminum, lead, and mercury, as well as other contaminants such as chloroform and arsenic.
-While it effectively removes all of the stuff you don’t want to be drinking with your water, this Aguagear filter leaves in beneficial minerals like potassium, magnesium, and calcium.
+While it effectively removes all of the stuff you don’t want to be drinking with your water, this Seychelle filter leaves in beneficial minerals like potassium, magnesium, and calcium.

 The duration of your filter will depend on how long and how often you filter water.
 Some owners have stated that they know its time to change the filter when the flow becomes very slow.

 Water filter pitchers come in all shapes and sizes.
 What you want to focus on is the actual filter and what it filters out.
 There are definitely less contaminants to worry about when filtering well water in comparison with tap water, but you should never solely rely on a water filter pitcher.
 It is important to test your well water regularly with an appropriate water testing kit.

 What’s the best blender for protein shakes with ice?
 Click to find out.
 Then check out my post on the best Thermos Flasks on the market.